JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 - `precipitation_agg_method`: Aggregation method for precipitation data (`mean` or `centroid`). `'NASA_POWER'` only supporting `centroid` currently.
 - `fallback_precipitation`: Set `True` to use the original precipitation data (`NASAPower or ERA5`) if `CHIRPS` is unavailable.
 CHIRPS only provides coverage from -50 to 50 degrees.
 - `chirps_dir`: Directory containing global CHIRPS precipitation data (tiffs).
+- `nasapower_cache_dir`: Directory to cache NASA_Power meteorological data for specific lat/lon's.
+Should be the same for different studies to avoid rate limiting.
 - `ee_project`: Project ID in google earth engine.
 Required if using ERA5 meteorological data.
 - `time_bounds`: Defines timepoint parameters:
   - `sim_start_date`, `sim_end_date`: Start/End date of the simulation in APSIM.